MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/configure-live-migration-smb-bandwidth.md

    > [!IMPORTANT]
    > Cluster nodes should have the same number of network adapters across all nodes in the cluster.
    > The connected network adapters should also be connected at the same speeds as the other nodes
    > in the cluster.
-If they don't the bandwidth limit factor will be calculated differently on
+If the cluster nodes are consistent, the bandwidth limit will be calculated
-   > those nodes.
+   > differently on those nodes.

 1. Determine how much bandwidth you wish to reserve.